Mark Begich: Personal life

 Begich is married to Deborah Bonito, a former chair of the Alaska Democratic Party and the owner of several small businesses throughout Anchorage.
 They have a son, Jacob.
 Begich is a Roman Catholic.

-During his term in the Senate, Begich was the only U.S. Senator without a college degree.
+During his term in the Senate, Begich was the only US Senator without a college degree.
 He has taken continuing education classes at the University of Alaska Anchorage.
-His brother Nick Jr. has researched and written about the High-frequency Active Auroral Research Program (HAARP) program as an instrument of weather modification and possibly mind control.
-His nephew, Nick III, made the primary runoff (along with ex-Governor Sarah Palin and ex-state Representative Mary Sattler Peltola) for the Congressional seat that became vacant in 2022 as a result of the death of Don Young.
-Mark's brother Tom was elected as a state senator from Anchorage but declined to file for reelection in 2022.
+His brother Nick Jr. has researched and written about the High-frequency Active Auroral Research Program (HAARP) as an instrument of weather modification and allegedly mind control.
+His nephew, Nick Begich III, was elected to the US House of Representatives from Alaska's at-large congressional district in 2024 as a Republican.

+Mark's brother Tom Begich was elected as a state senator from Anchorage in 2016 but declined to file for reelection in 2022.